adya-024/FileHandeling/README.md

 MENTOR: NEELA SANTOSH

-Overview

-This Java-based file handling utility provides a simple and efficient way to perform basic file operations.
-The utility is designed to be user-friendly and easy to use, making it a great tool for developers, students, and professionals alike.
-With this utility, you can create new files, read file content, write to files, delete files, and list files in a directory.
+This Java-based file management utility offers a straightforward and effective solution for executing fundamental file operations.
+The design prioritizes user-friendliness, rendering it an excellent resource for developers, students, and professionals.
+With this utility, users have the capability to create new files, read file content, write to existing files, delete files, and list files within a specified directory.

 Features

-The file handling utility comes with the following features:

 The utility encompasses several fundamental features that facilitate effective file management: